-Watch for signs he needs to use the toilet.
-Encourage your child to tell you when he needs to go.
-Be sure to praise him, even if he tells you after the fact.
+- Watch for signs that she needs to use the toilet.
+Encourage your child to tell you when she needs to go.
+Be sure to praise her, even if she tells you after the fact.

-Reading to your child while he sits on the potty may help him relax.
+- Reading to your child while she sits on the potty may help her relax.

-When your child has used the potty successfully for at least a week, suggest he try cotton underpants or training pants.
+- When your child has used the potty successfully for at least a week, suggest she try cotton underpants or training pants.
 Make this a special moment.

 Praise and be patient